Welcome to today's edition of the Rush 24-7 podcast.

 Montgomery, Alabama.

-Uh Chad, you're next on the EIB network.
+Chad, you're next on the EIB network.

 Hello, sir.

-Rush Megadettoes, original listener when you were out in Sacramento.
+Rush, Megadittos, original listener when you were out in Sacramento.

 Thank you, sir.

-Listen, I was calling to uh tell you a little bit about this Wisconsin Unfair Sales Act on the gasoline prices.
+Listen, I was calling to tell you a little bit about this Wisconsin Unfair Sales Act on the gasoline prices.

 Yeah.

-It's a typical below cost pricing statute that a lot of states have.
+It's a typical below-cost pricing statute that a lot of states have.

 Yeah.

-And the the purpose of it is to prevent predatory pricing cost when a company sells below its actual product cost to put a competitor out of business, and then once that competitor's out of business, they raise their prices to the consumer when there's no longer any competition.
+And the purpose of it is to prevent predatory pricing caused when a company sells below its actual product cost to put a competitor out of business.

-Understand all that.
+I understand all that.

 Yeah, it's the Walmart scenario.

-I I understand all that.
+I understand all that.

-I just think there's a little hypocrisy here because like the governor of Wisconsin's a guy named Jim Doyle, he's out there threatening all these massive tax increases on big oil.
+I just think there's a little hypocrisy here because, like the governor of Wisconsin is a guy named Jim Doyle.

-The law could easily say you can't sell below your cost, and leave it at that.
+The law could easily say you can't sell below your cost.

 Right.